By Kamran Nayeri, March 19, 2020

 Finally, and importantly, the focus of the capitalistically driven “metabolic rift” leaves out non-economic and pre-capitalist factors and in effect ignores the fact that ecological crises have been endemic to human society since the dawn of civilization.

-For about a decade, I have proposed another approach to rethinking Marx and Marxism that takes a very long view of ecological and social crises (For the most recent statement, see Nayeri, 2018; also, see, Nayeri, 2013A and 2013B).
+For about a decade, I have proposed another approach to rethinking the theoretical heritage of Marx and Engels that takes a very long view of natural and social history (For the most recent statement, see Nayeri, 2018; also, see, Nayeri, 2013B).
 Central to my reconsideration is the recognition of the scientific understanding of who are and where we come from so that we can better understand where we are going.

-Thus, the founders of the materialist conception of history believed that “the consequent relation to the rest of nature” and “natural bases of their modifications in the course of history through the action of men” would matter to historical investigation even though they clearly and consciously set aside the “actual physical nature of man” and his/her “natural conditions” of which they named the “geological, hydrographical, climatic” as being outside of their present purpose.
+Thus, the founders of the materialist conception of history themselves believed our “consequent relation to the rest of nature” and “natural bases of their modifications in the course of history through the action of men” would matter to historical investigation even as they clearly and consciously set aside the “actual physical nature of man” and his/her “natural conditions” of which they named the “geological, hydrographical, climatic” as being outside of their present purpose.
 Notice also that they unabashedly talk about “actions of men” to alter our natural bases, not just social classes.

 “These communities consist of a variety of microorganisms including eukaryotes, archaea, bacteria and viruses.
 Bacteria in an average human body number ten times more than human cells, for a total of about 1000 more genes than are present in the human genome.
 Because of their small size, however, microorganisms make up only about 1 to 3 percent of our body mass (that's 2 to 6 pounds of bacteria in a 200-pound adult).”
 (National Institute of Health Human Microbiome Project, accessed March 17, 2020)

-Although most biologists separate the microbiome from the human body, they also acknowledge its essential role in human health:
+Although most biologists treat the microbiome as separate from the human body, they also acknowledge its essential role in human health: